January 14, 2011 | Ascentis

 The ability to audit payroll before checks are created, rather than having to correct mistakes after the fact, avoids costly and embarrassing mistakes and allows for a perfect payroll every time.

 Don't let fear guide your decision

-The five questions covered in this post, and the previous post “What to Look for in a Payroll System, Part 1″ should get you on the right path to finding the right provider for you.
-These are great questions to ask before agreeing to a demo, and also great ones to raise during a demo, so that you can SEE how the answers will work for your company.
+The five questions covered in this post, and the previous post "What to Look for in a Payroll System, Part 1" should get you on the right path to finding the right provider for you.
+These are great questions to ask before agreeing to a demo, and also great ones to raise during an hr software demo, so that you can SEE how the answers will work for your company.